oconnor663/jacko.io/posts/async_two.md

 [^box]: This is arguably a bigger lie, because unlike `Pin`, `Box<T>` actually
     _does_ something: it puts `T` "on the heap".
 I'm using `Box::pin` as shortcut to avoid talking about ["pin projection"][projection].
-However, it's important to note that most futures in Rust are _not_ heap allocated, at least not individually.
+But it's important to note that most futures in Rust are _not_ heap allocated, at least not individually.
 This is different from coroutines in C++20, which are automatically heap allocated.

 [projection]: https://doc.rust-lang.org/std/pin/index.html#projections-and-structural-pinning